mohamedesam93/Parking_System/README.md

 4- pass car through the gate

-5- get GetRemainingBalance to this car
+5- GetRemainingBalance to this car